ccancellieri/ckanext-jsonschema/README_DEV.md

 *before_extractor*, *extractor* and *resource_extractor* methods are also called respectively.

-Since there is no resource yet it basically does nothing at this point.
+Since no resource has been added at this point of time, resource_extractor method would not have any effect.

 After these called are performed resource addition page/section is rendered.